atreyasha/mv-temporal-rgan/src/README.md

 * different flattening techniques, ie. as 1d time series or with more dimensions
 * section on current performance of models and next steps based on performances

+* add first section on all dependencies ie. python, R and progress-bar binary (link to this in descriptions)
 * add acknowledgements for keras GAN implementations
 * run spell-check on readme